-Entry Requirements: 14 Achievement Standard credits from Level 1 English or 12 credits from Level 1 Media Studies.
+Entry Requirements: 10 Achievement Standard credits from Level 1 English or at HOD's discretion.

 CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 20 External Achievement Standards 4 Internal Unit Standards 0 Total Credits 24

 Course Description: Students will critically analyse film, examine the narrative in media texts, and deliver a presentation demonstrating understanding of representation in the media.
 They will design a plan for and produce a short film, and write a script for their film.
 This is an academic course that requires strong English and Media skills.